DaveMcEwan/luapp/README.md

     x and y are now nil and nil
 ~~~

-- The module will try to report an meangingful error if syntax is bad:
+- The module will try to report an meangingful error if syntax is bad e.g.
   `$(if x then then)`.
-  However, there are probaby cases where it fails in this.
+  However, there are probably cases where it fails in this.
 - It is possible to run the preprocessor on untrusted source.
   Just set the lookup table to `nil` or to a custom table.
 - The processor loads the entire source into memory.
   For very large files that exceed available RAM, this might not be suitable.
-- Speed should be reasonably good, though probabily not optimal due to
+- Speed should be reasonably good, though probably not optimal due to checks
-  checks (it has not been performance tested).
+  (it has not been performance tested).
   There may be room for some optimization.